 Ideally, it is best to tell your social group about possible triggers and request them to act with caution.
 You can also have a comfort buddy from your support group accompany you in gatherings so it is easier for you to say no to alcohol and drugs that might be available at the party.

-Alcohol Abuse, eating disorders, drug use, substance use and more are far from the standard of living needed to live a quality life.
+Alcohol abuse, eating disorders, drug use, substance use and more are far from the standard of living needed to live a quality life.
 To return to a fulfilling lifestyle, you must embrace early sobriety as effectively as you can and put key actions into practice.

 Start with the right mindset and expect there to be different challenges to living a sober lifestyle.
-Don’t try to do it all alone, instead, be a part of the community until you are confident in yourself to avoid a relapse.
+Don’t try to do it all alone, instead, be a part of the community or work with Lantana until you are confident in yourself to avoid a relapse.
 Be in charge of your actions, and don’t let any form of addiction take that control away from you.
 Know that the difficulties coming your way today lead to a better tomorrow.